 Students will be informed of the provisional mark a piece of coursework/ NEA/ Controlled Assessment has received ahead of it going to the exam board.
-Where students feel that this mark is not an accurate reflection of the completed work they have the right to appeal this and should follow the guidance shown in the 'Appeals against internal assessments of work' policy which is available on the school website.
+Where students feel that this mark is not an accurate reflection of the completed work they have the right to appeal this and should follow the guidance shown in the 'Appeals against internal assessments of work' policy which is available in the exams policy on the school website.